ethers-io/documentation/source/ethers.js/source/migration.rst

 such as the details of how *init transaction* behave.

-More complex and complete objects are also returned through-out the process, so there are far les calls to utility functions after a deployment required to populate databases and track status.
+More complex and complete objects are also returned through-out the process, so there are far less calls to utility functions after a deployment required to populate databases and track status.

 .. code-block:: javascript